-1. Connect to the wired network or alternately find the 'xavierguest' network (note: this is not broadcast in the residence halls):
+- Connect to the wired network, or alternately find the 'xavierguest' network (note: this is not broadcast in the residence halls):

-a. for Macs this would be clicking on or hovering over your Airport symbol in the upper right and selecting 'xavierguest' when you have the chance
+- MacOS X - this would be clicking on or hovering over your Airport symbol in the upper right and selecting 'xavierguest'

-b. for Windows 7 machines this would be finding the network options by clicking the network icon in the lower right of the screen and selecting 'xavierguest'
+- Windows - click the network icon in the lower right of the screen and selecting 'xavierguest'